Quantum Geometry and the Hidden Scales in Materials: Where to find the quantum metric?

 The experimental challenge in measuring the metric is two-fold.
 First, the probe must couple to the symmetric part of the QGT, and second, it must identify the specific geometric scale being probed.
 This issue ties back to the freedom in the choice of the projector $\hat{P}$ and the complementary projector $1 - \hat{P}$ in the definition of the QGT in Eq.~\eqref{eq:def-Q-r-general}.
-Thus, the geometric tensor should not be viewed as an intrinsic property of a band or the ground state but rather as a property of the \emph{choice} of projected states.
+Thus, the geometric tensor should not be viewed as an intrinsic property of a band or the ground state but rather as a property of the choice of projected states.
 These states are determined by the experimental probe, which itself imposes an effective truncation of the Hilbert space.
 That is, it is natural for the experimental probe to select the appropriate scale.
-A probe operating at some frequency range $\Delta\omega_{\rm ext}$ will carry an intrinsic time uncertainty $\Delta t\sim 1/\Delta\omega_{\rm ext}$.
-Alternatively, the Coulomb interaction strength $U$ can itself impose the energy window and which states can be truncated out of the Hilbert space.
+A probe operating at a frequency range $\Delta\omega$ carries an intrinsic time uncertainty $\Delta t\approx 1/\Delta\omega$.
+Alternatively, the Coulomb interaction strength $U$ can impose the energy window, defining the projectors $\hat{P}$ and $1-\hat{P}$ and, therefore, which states are truncated.
+Unlike the Chern number, which is topologically robust and does not change when trivial bands are truncated, the quantum metric is sensitive to such truncations.
+Therefore, these choices, and the resulting interpretation of geometric quantities, must be critically considered when approaching a condensed matter problem.

 This section is divided into three parts.
 The first part uses optical sum rules to establish the connection between response and geometry, and with this identify characteristic geometric length and energy scales.
 Building on this insight, we then review experiments capable of probing quantum geometry, with a clear identification of the associated projected subspace.
 Finally, focusing on a set of low-energy bands, we examine the effects of quantum geometry in many-body calculations.